YieldShield/apply/applications/yieldshield.md

 <img src="../static/img/yieldshield1.png" alt="YieldShield" width="500"/>

 The upcoming deployment of the REVM on the Polkadot Hub will help Polkadot catch up when it comes to DeFi.
 However, Polkadot currently offers very few advantages and incentives for external teams to bring liquidity to the network.
-We plan to deploy YieldShiel on the Hub, offering something unique and significantly increasing the TVL of Polkadot.
+YieldShield on the Hub, offering a unique user experience and significantly increasing the TVL of Polkadot.

 ### Project Details